detekt/detekt/docs/pages/reporting.md

 Detekt Gradle plugin is not opinionated in how merging is set up and respects each project's build logic, especially the merging makes most sense in a multi-module project.
 In this spirit, only Gradle tasks are provided.

-At the moment, merging XML and SARIF are supported.
+At the moment, only merging XML and SARIF are supported.

 ### Merging XML reports
 You can refer to the sample build script below and